UMass Global FAQ's

 Due to health and safety concerns related to COVID-19, the university in 2021 has planned a modified schedule of celebrations.
 Additional information is available on the university’s commencement website.

-Students who enrolled under a Brandman University course catalog may request either a University of Massachusetts Global or a Brandman University diploma upon graduation.
+Students who enrolled under a Brandman University course catalog (Academic Year 2020-21 or earlier) may request either a Brandman University or University of Massachusetts Global diploma after receiving notification of degree conferral.
+University of Massachusetts Global diplomas are expected to be available in early 2022.

 No. This process will not result in changes to Brandman University partnerships.
 Partnership agreements will remain intact, including but not limited to those with Guild Education and U.S. employers providing tuition assistance; transfer agreements with the California Community Colleges Chancellor’s Office and other colleges; arrangements with school districts, hospitals, and public agencies supporting students’ fieldwork assignments.